OpenActTexts/Loss-Data-Analytics/README.md

 * [pdf version](https://github.com/ewfrees/Loss-Data-Analytics/tree/master/Offline/LossDataAnalytics.pdf)
 * [EPUB version](https://github.com/ewfrees/Loss-Data-Analytics/tree/master/Offline/LossDataAnalytics.epub)

-We are also experimenting with a [WordPress site](http://www.ssc.wisc.edu/~jfrees/loss-data-analytics/).

-# R Codes for Loss Data Analytics

-This site provides files that generate *R* codes to support the online text **Loss Data Analytics**.
-To get an idea of what the files will generate for users, see the [Online Version from R Code Support](https://ewfrees.github.io/LDARcode)

-Source code is available at our [GitHub site](https://github.com/ewfrees/LDARCode).

-# Overheads for Loss Data Analytics

-This site provides chapter summaries in the form of overheads to support the online text **Loss Data Analytics**.
-Overheads in .pdf format and source code is available at our [GitHub site](https://github.com/ewfrees/LossDataAnalyticsOverheads).

-# Life Contingencies / Actuarial Mathematics

-We are also starting to organize several sets of notes for *Life Contingencies*, also known as *Actuarial Mathematics* and *Long Term Actuarial Mathematics*.
-See our [GitHub Site](https://github.com/ewfrees/LifeCon).
+The [Open Actuarial Textbooks Project GitHub Landing Site](https://ewfrees.github.io/) contains supporting material, including **R code**, **overheads**, an **Author Style Guide**, and thoughts on a next project (**Life Contingencies/Actuarial Mathematics**).

 ## Your Help
 As described in our [License](https://github.com/ewfrees/Loss-Data-Analytics/tree/master/GettingStarted/LICENSE.md), anyone can use these files.
 Especially at this early stage of the project, if you want to help and would like more info, please write Jed Frees <jfrees@bus.wisc.edu>.
+As noted above, the [Open Actuarial Textbooks Project Site](https://sites.google.com/a/wisc.edu/loss-data-analytics/) provides more information about this project.